adamziel/mysql_merge/README.md

 mysql_merge
 =============================

-This small script allows you to merge two mysql databases (or more) As a result you'll have your data copied into another database called "destination db";
+This small script allows you to merge two mysql databases (or more).
+As a result you'll have your data copied into specified database.

 It solves some important problems with data integrity across different databases like:
 * Primary Keys conflict